A New HR Leader for Rosewood Corporation

 A deep dive into company culture

-Setting out to understand the company culture as well as the job expectations, Pearson Partners’ Vice President Heather Johnson and Managing Director, Professional Services Lisa Thompson interviewed Rosewood’s president and general counsel, to whom HR reports.
-Heather and Lisa also spent significant time learning from the departing vice president of HR and the staff.
+Setting out to understand the company culture as well as the job expectations, Pearson Partners’ Managing Director of Professional Services, Lisa Thompson, interviewed Rosewood’s president and general counsel, to whom HR reports.
+Lisa also spent significant time learning from the departing vice president of HR and the staff.

 Pearson Partners conducted in-depth executive assessments of the retiring vice president, as well as her second-in-command, to understand their strengths and weaknesses.